Roll20/roll20-character-sheets/Hero6Playable/README.md

 	A quick note about how endurance cost is calculated.
 Normal endurance cost is 1 per 10 active points of the power.
 If a power has 40 base points and a .5 advantage modifier, the active points will be 60 and the endurance cost 6.
 However, by rule, the advantage "Reduced Endurance" is not factored in to the active points.
-So if you had a power with 40 active points and a .5 advantage modifer that consisted of Invisible Power Effects (+¼) and Reduced Enduranance (+¼), the active points would be displayed as 60, however the endurance cost would only be based on 50 (40 base points +¼ for the IPE).
+So if you had a power with 40 active points and a .5 advantage modifier that consisted of Invisible Power Effects (+¼) and Reduced Endurance (+¼), the active points would be displayed as 60, however the endurance cost would only be based on 50 (40 base points +¼ for the IPE).
 This adjustment is taken into account if you select "0 END" or "½ END" from the Cost X field.
 Also note that since choosing "½ END" requires at least a .25 advantage, and "0 END" requires at least a .5 advantage, if your